ultra x sri lanka

 Ultra X Sri Lanka takes place in a country nicknamed “The Pearl of the Indian Ocean”.

-Sri Lanka is a beautiful place with an incredibly diverse culture.
+Sri Lanka is a beautiful place with an incredibly diverse culture, steeped in rich history and vibrant colour.
 The course takes competitors past tea plantations and sugar factories, through 10,000 year old rainforests, along stunning countryside trails, and down rushing rivers.
-During this unforgettable week, competitors will get to experience the place, the people, and the beauty of this iconic country, which is steeped in rich history and vibrant colour.
+During this unforgettable week, competitors will experience the place, the people, and the beauty of this iconic country in full.

 Competitors should arrive in Negombo on or before Saturday 20th March, where they will transfer to their accommodation in the city.
 Those that wish to stay in the race hotel will have the option to book this when registering.

-Mandatory kit checks, race registration, and safety briefings will take place at the race hotel in the centre of Negombo at 9am.
+Race welcome, safety briefings, and mandatory kit checks will take place at the race hotel in the centre of Negombo at 09:00.
 All competitors are then transferred to Udawalawe National Park and to the first campsite, where the race will start the following morning.

 On Friday evening after the race, the organisers host a big BBQ around the campfire for the last night in the wild, where the prize giving and awards ceremony also takes place.

 On Saturday morning, all competitors are transferred back to Negombo, stopping off for food in Ratnapura and Avissawella.
 For those with Saturday evening flights, we will arrive in Negombo at approximately at 18:00.

 All good things must come to an end!
 Participants are free to transfer to the airport on Sunday for return flights, or to begin their well deserved holiday.
 For those staying in country, we suggest booking with a local tour company — please get in touch for recommendations.